torjussa/dfs-stevne-demo/.remember/memory/project.md

 - Use new Tabs API: `Tabs`, `TabsList`, `TabsTab`, `TabsPanel` (no `TabsTrigger`/`TabsContent`)
 - Prefer `Accordion` from `components/ui/accordion` for collapsible sections
 - Use Base UI `Frame` component (`components/ui/frame`) for card-like containers instead of custom div structures
+- Home page should present a role-aware dashboard: upcoming events, quick actions, my registrations (when logged-in), notifications, stats, calendar and a map, with a hero + search.

 ## Project Structure